15 Usability & Design Factors that Contribute to Website Success

 7. Avoid Asking Too Much Registration Information

 Avoid asking to too many registration details.
-This acts as a barrier to restrict users from registering and consequently placing their orders.
+This acts as a barrier to restrict users from registering and consequently placing their orders since users are increasingly interested in efficient and anonymous browsing.
 Yet another instance is the prevalence of the convention to ask the customers to log in before commenting.
 Although this may decrease spam, this substantially decreases comments on your website.
 Yet another instance is the prevalence of long registration forms, which can prove to be a usability issue.
 Shorten the requirements and replace the long forms with shorter forms that require lesser details.

 8. Provide Quality Content